wadaudzai/math-magicians/README.md

 # Math Magicians

-> This project was built to display a react app
+> This project was built to display a react app that displayed a calculator.
+This websites consists of 3 section which we created using React Router.
+We also created the UI and finally for all the parts that are related to logic we created tests.

 ## Built With